Guide:

 Viewability Provider

-Choozle's viewability settings are leveraging Quality Alliance Viewability which is based on MOAT-scored viewability and reporting.
-Using this setting, you can easily target sites and publishers across different supply vendors with historically served inventory that meets or exceeds specific in-view rates.
+Viewability settings leverage our DSP partner's open platform and its proprietary solutions for both pre-bid targeting and post-bid reporting, including Quality Alliance (QA), Integral Ad Science (IAS), and DoubleVerify (DV).
+Using the Viewability settings, you can easily target sites and publishers across different supply vendors with historically served inventory that meets or exceeds specific in-view rates

 How To Use Viewability